Configuring the Database

 .
 The name

 .
-If the JNDI name of the database is jdbc/myDatabase
+If the database name is jdbc/myDatabase

 , then the name